-Since the advent of smartphone communications, skills for high-quality face-to-face engagement have become seriously at risk in education today.
-There is growing conversation and research about how prolonged time on social media has an isolating effect of on young people.
-Due to the seemingly perpetual demands and distractions of mobile/cell phone devices, there is a greater need for excellent verbal and non-verbal communication skill development than ever before.
+The key to successful leadership as an administrator and teacher is the ability to listen deeply to staff, co-workers, and student needs.
+But, listening skills for effective face-to-face communication have become seriously at risk in education today.
+There is growing conversation and research about how prolonged time on social media has an isolating effect on young people and adults.
+Due to the seemingly perpetual demands and distractions of mobile/cell phone devices, there is a greater need today for deep listening skills and sensitivity to both verbal and non-verbal communication skills development than ever before.

-Participants will practice highly engaging interactive exercises in a non-judgmental, supportive environment.
-Students will learn how to concentrate on the here and now between people with sensitivity and authenticity in the present moment with others.
-Participants will learn how to recognize and value others with the thought in mind “that people do not care how much you know until they know how much you care.”
+The Art of Connecting’s highly engaging interactive exercises happen in a non-judgmental, supportive environment.
+Students learn to concentrate on the here-and-now (present moment) between people with sensitivity and authenticity.
+Participants will learn to recognize and value others, and, in turn to be valued by others.

-This course’s pedagogy draws from the instructor’s forty years of professional interdisciplinary practice toward the aim of improving human relations.
-Presently, Dr. Santana is a Professor of Directing Actors for Film at Columbia University Graduate Film School and teaches his Communication Skills Training course (The Art of Connecting) for executives from the worlds’ leading media companies at the School of Visual Art in New York City.
-His doctoral work in the area of reaching at-risk teenagers, “Honoring Dionysus: Listening Deeply to Young People’s Lives also informs this course, as does his work as the exclusive Inter-Active Teaching Instructor for the US Army Central Electronic Command (CECOM).
+The Art of Connecting course pedagogy draws from Dr. Santana’s forty years of professional interdisciplinary practice toward the aim of improving human relations.
+Dr. Santana is Professor of Directing Actors for Film at Columbia University Graduate Film School, specializing in collaborative professional practice.
+He is the exclusive Professional Development Consultant of Professional Collaborative Practice for the Union City, New Jersey Board of Education.
+He has taught his Communication Skills Training course (The Art of Connecting) for executives from the worlds’ leading media companies at the School of Visual Art in New York City, since 2007.
+His doctoral work in the area of reaching at-risk teenagers, “Honoring Dionysus: Listening Deeply to Young People’s Lives” also informs this course, as does his work as the exclusive Inter-Active Teaching Instructor for the US Army Central Electronic Command (CECOM).

 - Teachers: primary, secondary, vocational, adult, special needs;